-I’m learning that the only predictable part of this process is the work I put in.
+I’ve come to accept that as with so many things in life, my children’s eating is going to be unpredictable, and that my efforts and their outcome are often unrelated.
+I must admit that while the babies enjoy my homemade yogurt, their favorite food seems to be jarred fruit.
+They’ll eat their broccoli, but they clearly would rather have applesauce.
+(My dietitian brain knows it’s their innate preference for sugar, but I have a feeling they know they’re American!)
 I’m going to keep doing what I can to ensure that the girls get the best possible start, but I realize that that’s all I can do – set the stage.
 My babies will eat the way they want to eat and grow the way they’re destined to grow.
 And while they’re busy experiencing new tastes and flavors, their mom is savoring the sweetness of stepping back and letting go.

 Dina Cohen, MS, RDN, CEDRD provides nutritional counseling for clients of all ages and specializes in the treatment of eating disorders.
 She is dedicated to helping kids and their families develop lifelong healthy habits and a positive relationship with food.
 Her private practice, Eatwellsoon, is located Lakewood, NJ, where she lives with her husband and twin daughters.